 Mike Stamp was appointed Director of Legal Services in September 2006, with his role developing into the Director of Legal, Reputation and Risk in 2015.
-His portfolio includes Legal Services in Devon and Cornwall and Dorset, and Information Management and Corporate Communications in Devon and Cornwall.
+His portfolio includes Legal Services in Devon Police Cornwall and Dorset Police, and Information Management and Corporate Communications in Devon & Cornwall.

 The Legal Services team provide legal advice and representation to both Forces and their Police and Crime Commissioners.
 Their work includes litigation (employment, civil, inquest, misconduct and judicial review), operations (civil preventative orders, licensing, public order) and general advice (duty advisor scheme for day to day legal queries, critical incident advice, and strategic advice).
 Members of the team regularly appear in a range of Courts to represent the interests of the Chief Constables and/or Police and Crime Commissioners.

 Mike and his team regularly sit on Gold and Silver groups, which are responsible for the management of critical incidents.

 As the member of the Executive with portfolio responsibility for Information Management, Mike holds the position of the Senior Information Responsible Officer on behalf of Devon and Cornwall and Dorset.